attilaolah/attilaolah.github.io/_posts/2011-03-14-botnet-operated-from-subotica-serbia.markdown

 forum](http://www.blackhatworld.com/blackhat-seo/members/7357-atiiila.html),
 for instance.
-Another fairly interesting artifact is an `exe` file named `atiiila.exe` that shows up in a number of anti-virus site's public definition list. *Atiiila, are you really that dumb?
+Another fairly interesting artifact is an `exe` file named `atiiila.exe` that shows up in a number of anti-virus site's public definition list. *Are you really that dumb?
 Did you just give your virus your own nickname?*

 `atiiila`, if you're reading this, I only have one message for you: